Thursday 17 May 2012

 60 years of British-Israeli diplomatic relationsOn 27 April 1950, the British Government sitting in the House of Commons and the House of Lords formally recognised the jurisdiction of the State of Israel over its sovereign territory .

 By signing into law a formal recognition of Israel, Britain became one of the first overseas nations to extend diplomatic relations to the new country.
 Sir Alexander Knox-Helm, then Charge d’Affaires and Minister at the Palestine High Commission, became the first diplomatic envoy of Great Britain to the State of Israel.
-The relationship, however, had begun many years earlier.

 From 2010 to 2011 Israel and Britain celebrated the 60th anniversary of their diplomatic relations.
 Throughout the year the Embassy highlighted this enduring and productive relationship with a series of events which culminated in the successful conference at Chatham House marking Sixty Years of British-Israeli Relations.